Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Materials and Methods

 \end{itemize}

-Table \ref{tab:truevalues} shows the parameter values that were used to create the synthetic ground-truth topography with the above information for the respective problems.
-We assume the final landscapes are observed in the present, by which we mean that the initial conditions for {\it Crater} began 15,000 years ago while the corresponding point in time for {\it Continental Margin } was 500,000 years ago.

-We take these synthetic landscapes as two examples of ground-truth against which we calibrate the model performance.
-The ground-truth or observed topography data ($\boldsymbol Y^{obs}$) refers to the topography of present age, where $t=T_{max}$.
-The goal of Bayeslands is to sample and obtain a posterior distribution of the free parameters that govern Badlands to predict a topography that recovers the ground truth topography after $T_{max}$ years of landscape evolution.
-The performance of our method in correctly predicting the elevation and sediment deposition of the two topographies and also to recover the posterior distributions of the parameters, rainfall and erodibility, used to predict the (simulated) topographies at four intermediate time scales.
+Table \ref{tab:truevalues} shows the set of parameters that were used to create the ground-truth topography described above.
+We assume the final topographies are observed in the present; by which we imply that the Cr topography began evolution 50,000 years ago while the CM topography began evolution 1000,000 years ago.
+Hence, the ground-truth or observed topography data ($\boldsymbol Y^{obs}$) refers to the topography of present age, where $t=T $.
+The goal of Bayeslands is to sample and obtain a posterior distribution of the free parameters that governs Badlands.
+The posterior distribution is used to make inference about the free parameters which includes prediction and uncertainty quantification.